ALittlePatate/IdiotBox/README.md

 This is an unofficial source code for IdiotBox, credits for the base to [bhozz01](https://github.com/bhozz01).

 ## So, what's new ?
-Nothing really new here, except some minors changings.
+Nothing really new here, except some minors changes.

 # Changelog
 ## v6.7.2-u1